leon4rd/test/README.md

-## Doctor: Do you want to hear the good news or the bad news?
-## Patient: Good news please.
-## Doctor: we're naming a disease after you.
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.